layer5io/istio-service-mesh-workshop/lab-1/README.md

 # Lab 1 - Create a Kubernetes Cluster

 Throughout this workshop, we will use Play with Kubernetes (PWK) as our hosted lab environment.
-For this workshop only, a temporarily-provisioned space has been provided [pwk.layer5.io](http://pwk.layer5.io).
+For this workshop only, a temporarily-provisioned space has been provided at [pwk.layer5.io](http://pwk.layer5.io).
 If you would like to use a different Kubernetes cluster (like your lab cluster or Docker for Desktop or Minikube), you can skip lab-1 (this lab).

 ## Setup Steps